CatHood0/flutter_quill_delta_easy_parser/README.md

 ## The Paragraph Format

-A parsed `QuillJS` document is composed entirely of paragraphs.
+A parsed `Quill JS` document is composed entirely of paragraphs.
 Each `paragraph` must contain either a lines property, which indicates the content of the paragraph.
 A `Paragraph` may also contain a `blockAttributes` property, which indicates the formatting of the `Paragraph`.

 `Paragraph` looks like: